Tualatin Valley Physical Therapy, LLC BBB Business Review

 While reducing pain is important, the long-term goal of treatment is restoring the body’s ability to move and perform efficiently.

-At Tualatin Valley Physical Therapy, regenerative performance therapies are used as tools to support and even accelerate the rehabilitation process.
+At Tualatin Valley Physical Therapy, accelerated-recovery modalities are used to support and even speed up the rehabilitation process.

 By combining advanced treatments with personalized physical therapy, we aim to help patients: